GovTechSG/techpass-user-docs/docs/support/signinissues.md

 !> Your account can be disabled due to inactivity of 90 days.
 You should receive email alerts to sign in at least once after 60 days of inactivity.

 If you are certain that you still need TechPass to access the SG-TechStack integrated services and that you should still have valid access.
-Please contact the respective TechStack Product team or us [here](support/overview?id=need-more-help) for help.
+Please contact the respective SG-TechStack Product team or us [here](support/overview?id=need-more-help) for help.

 ## Authentication attempt failed